As Philippine Volcano Belches Ash And Lava, Authorities Warn Of New Eruption

 President Rodrigo Duterte is planning to visit the affected areas on Tuesday.
 He'll be wearing a portable air purifier when he arrives.

 The Philippines lies at the edge of the Pacific "Ring of Fire," where seismic and volcanic activity due to the Earth's shifting plates are pronounced.
-Taal last erupted in 1977, one of some 30 times in the last five centuries.
+Taal last erupted in 1977, one of some 30 times in the past five centuries.
 In 1911, an eruption killed 1,500 people.

 NPR's Julie McCarthy in Manila contributed to this report.